dylanhoryza/team-1-movie-picker/README.md

 ## Description

 - What was your motivation?
+  - (RF) The motivation for this project is to utilize client-side APIs and have the API information work together to fulfill our User Story and our Acceptance Criteria
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+  - (RF) We decided to build this project to utilize public APIs to hone in our skill and collaborate as a team.
 - What problem does it solve?
+  - (RF) We resolved a problem of deciding between two movies.
 - What did you learn?
+  - (RF) We learned a new CSS frame work called BULMA and how to troubleshoot when APIs fail.

 ## Table of Contents (Optional)